False rosemary

 Pictured above: False rosemary (Conradina canescens) by Lisa Roberts.
 Click on terms for botanical definitions.
 View post as a PDF.

 False rosemary (Conradina canescens) is a robust, evergreen flowering shrub that rewards gardeners with a display of fragrant flowers.
-It typically blooms from March through November, but can occur year-round.
+It typically blooms from March through November, but can flower year-round.
 It occurs naturally in sand pine scrub and sandhills.
 Many pollinator species are attracted to False rosemary, but bees are its most prominent visitor.

 Flowers are purplish-white and two-lipped: the lower lip is three-lobed and bears dark purple spots.
 Stamens are prominent and run along the inside of the upper lip.
 Sepals are fused and finely pubescent.
 Leaves are short and needle-like with a grayish- or silvery-green hue.
 They are oppositely arranged and grow densely from upright stems that branch from a main woody stem.